DMB News December 2004

 Written by Tom Tippett

-Welcome to the sixth edition of the Diamond Mind email newsletter for the year 2003.
+Welcome to the seventh edition of the Diamond Mind email newsletter for the year 2004.
 Through these newsletters, we will try to keep you up to date on the latest product and technical information about the Diamond Mind Baseball game, related player disks, and our ongoing baseball research efforts.
 Back issues are available on our website.

-We're happy to report that we began shipping the 2003 Season Disk on schedule last week.
-All of the advance orders were on their way by December 12th and we are now back to our normal shipping schedule.
+We're happy to report that we began shipping the 2004 Season Disk on December 9th, as scheduled.
+All of the advance orders were on their way by December 16th and we are now back to our normal shipping schedule.

 Here are a few tips regarding the use of this season disk:

 1. We have prepared notes that you can view through the Notes page of the Organizer window.
 We recommend that you take some time to read them in the relatively near future, as they contain useful information that may answer questions you might have about using the season disk, the statistics and ratings on the disk, and what you can expect when you start playing games with it.

 2. The 2004 Season Disk is shipped with the real-life transactions and game-by-game starting lineups feature turned on, real-life opening day rosters (meaning that players who were disabled on opening day in real life are also disabled on this season disk), and the "as-played" 2004 schedule installed.
 By "as-played", we mean that postponed games are listed on the dates they were actually played.

 The use of real-life transactions and lineups requires that the rosters and schedule be exactly as they were in real-life.
 Feel free to change rosters or switch to the original ("as-scheduled") schedule, but if you do, remember to change the settings in your organization or league so the use of real-life transactions and lineups is turned off.